Dave Gettleman out as Giants GM, says he is retiring

 AP Sports Writer

 EAST RUTHERFORD, N.J.
-(AP) — Dave Gettleman has retired as general manager of the New York Giants after a fourth straight double-digit losing season.
+(AP) — Dave Gettleman is out as the general manager of the New York Giants after a fourth straight double-digit losing season.

 The Giants announced the 70-year-old Gettleman retired Monday, a day after New York (4-13) dropped its season finale 22-7 to Washington.
 It was the sixth straight loss and it ended a dismal, injury-plagued second season under coach Joe Judge.